No Tags Found!

 5. when they arrive at the importing company's warehouse.

-Each one of the above will attract a different price, according to the contract, which in turn will determine the pro-forma invoice.
+Each one of the above will attract a different price according to the contract, which in turn will determine the pro forma invoice.

-Similarly, the Euro company will have agreed a settlement according to the contract agreement, even if the agreement was verbal, as in your son's case.
+Both the buyer and seller take a "gamble" on the exchange rate movement.
+Similarly, the Euro company will have agreed to a settlement according to the contract agreement, even if the agreement was verbal, as in your son's case.

 Furthermore, see it from the Euro company's view.
-They have paid (in their opinion) the correct amount, in their currency, therefore, they cannot be held responsible for forex movements, particularly as they have no control over it.
+They have paid (in their opinion) the correct amount in their currency; therefore, they cannot be held responsible for forex movements, particularly as they have no control over it.

-I know this is, perhaps not what you want to hear.
+I know this is perhaps not what you want to hear.
 I can now only refer you to my earlier comments.

 Regards,